tandpfun/skill-icons/readme.md

 This is optional.
 The default theme is dark.

-Change the `?theme=light` to either `dark` or `light`.
+Change the `&theme=light` to either `dark` or `light`.
 The theme is the background color, so light theme has a white icon background, and dark has a black-ish.

 **Light Theme Example:**